90.27% of Tech Employees Act The Same Way

 It means that they will often,

 - Fall into the trap of “analysis” paralysis.
-We’ve proven this many times now with our clients, by running interactive exercises with the team.
+We’ve repeatedly proven this with our clients by running interactive exercises with the team.

 - Find it difficult to deal with intangibles.
-As their sense of time is based on the past, to build the future.
+Their sense of time is based on the past to build the future.
 Innovation is often based on intangibles.

-- Struggle to align with the business agenda
+- Struggle to align with the business plan

 Begin to fight the stereotypes

-If you have a team that is 90.27% of “Fact Finders”, and understand the characteristics of their natural conative behaviour, no wonder it is assumed:
+If you have a team that is 90.27% of “Fact Finders”, your tech team show the following characteristics:

 - Technology Employees are Poor Communicators.